nichitacebotari0/cv-typst/CV.typ

   ),
   [
     == Experience

-    === Senior Software Engineer \
-    _Alvys_\
-    #term[Feb 2023 --- Present][Chisinau, MD]
+    #workplace("Alvys", "Alvys.jpg","Feb 2023 --- Present", sidebarWidth: 30pt)
+    #positions(items: (
+      (name: "Senior Software Engineer",

-    - Project was a Transportation Management System for truck freight in USA.
+       description: [Project was a Transportation Management System for truck freight in USA.
 Working for over half a year on a *ASP .NET 7 Web Api* written in *C\#*.
 The Web Api was hosted in *Azure* Web App with *Cosmos Db* as the main data store and azure yaml pipelines for CI and classic releases for CD.
-Responsible for implementing the communication protocol *AS2* and business logic used for integrating with third parties, also served as a point of contact for said third parties.
+Responsible for implementing the communication protocol *AS2* and business logic used for integrating with third parties, also served as a point of contact for said third parties.],

-    === Software Engineer \
-    _Endava_\
+       period: "time - time"),
+      ))

-    #term[Mar 2018 --- Mar 2022][Chisinau, MD]
+    #workplace("Endava", "endava.jpg","Mar 2018 --- Mar 2022", sidebarWidth: 30pt)
+    #positions(items: (
+      (name: "Software Engineer",

-    - Most recent project was a clearing bank *SOA* multi-tenant application.
+       description: [Most recent project was a clearing bank *SOA* multi-tenant application.
 I was involved in the data team where we would gather data from other services that communicated over *Azure Service Bus* and process it with streaming jobs written in *Scala* using *Databricks*.
-Also was responsible for writing data integrity checks that would run daily using *Azure Functions*.
-Deployments were done using *Terraform* and azure *Yaml pipelines*.
+Also was responsible for writing scheduled jobs that would run daily using *Azure Functions*.
+Deployments were done using *Terraform* and azure *Yaml pipelines*.]), (name: "Software Developer",

-    - Worked for over 2 years on financial derivatives trading platform made up of *Windows Services* wrttien in *.NET Framework 4.6* communicating over a pub-sub *Message Bus*.
+       description: [Worked for over 2 years on financial derivatives trading platform made up of *Windows Services* wrttien in *.NET Framework 4.6* communicating over a pub-sub *Message Bus*.
 Main storage was *MySQL* with data being served by a specific service.
-Responsibilities included imiplementing new features, fixing bugs inlegacy code, rewriting components or entire services when needed, updating *WCF* contracts exposed to upstream providers of pricing data,etc.
+Responsibilities included imiplementing new features, fixing bugs inlegacy code, rewriting components or entire services when needed, updating *WCF* contracts exposed to upstream providers of pricing data,etc.]), (name: "Junior Software Developer",

-    - One of the earliest projects I was involved in was a desktop app *Windows Forms*, used by brokers to approve/reject trades.Application was written in *C\#* using a *Model-View-Presenter* architecture, it communicated with backend services over a a message bus.
+       description: [One of the earliest projects I was involved in was a desktop app *Windows Forms*, used by brokers to approve/reject trades.Application was written in *C\#* using a *Model-View-Presenter* architecture, it communicated with backend services over a a message bus.]), (name: "Intern",

-    - As part of initial internship had to implement an *MVC* backend app used for an internal library app meant for inventory tracking and allowing borrowing of books.
-It was written in *C\#*, using code-first *Entity Framework* to communicate with an *MSSQL* database.
+       description: [As part of internship had to implement an *MVC* backend app used for an internal library app meant for inventory tracking and allowing borrowing of books.
+It was written in *C\#*, using code-first *Entity Framework* to communicate with an *MSSQL* database.])
+    ))

     References available on request

+    #pagebreak()
     == Education

     === Associate Degree \